0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ```
 cd massa/massa-client/
 ```
-open a second screen for compiled the client
+open a second screen to compiled the client
 ```
 screen -S massa_client
 ```
+replace the <PASSWORD> with your own password
 ```
 cargo run --release -- -p <PASSWORD>
 ```